 Edit the transparency of any resource to create interesting filter effects on an image, reduce the intensity of a background to improve the legibility of the text you put on it, or for any other reason you can think of.

 To do this, click on the element and then on the Opacity option in the toolbar.
 Slide the selector that appears from side to side to adjust to the level of opacity you want.

 To change the color of a resource, select it and then click on the Color option in the toolbar at the top of the Editor.
 The color selector will appear.

 As well as a wide range of colors to choose from, the following additional sections appear:

 - Recent colors: with the last colors you’ve used.

-- Brand colors: if you have a Master or Team plan, you can save your brand colors and have them always available in the Editor to include them in your creations in just one click.
+- Brand colors: you can save your brand colors and have them always available in the Editor to include them in your creations in just one click.
 If you want to know more about this, visit this tutorial.

-- Document colors: is an available feature for Edu Pro, Pro, Master, and Team plans.
-It allows you to assign a hierarchy of colors to your creation.
+- Document colors: it allows you to assign a hierarchy of colors to your creation.
 You’ll find all the details about this feature in this tutorial.

 This feature allows you to make elements of your genially draggable when in view mode.
 Discover how to use it in this tutorial.